mukul96/Algorithms-Specialization-Coursera-Stanford-/README.md

 # Algorithms-Specialization-Coursera-Stanford-
-  Course 1: Divide and Conquer, Sorting and Searching, and Randomized Algorithms Course 2: Graph Search, Shortest Paths, and Data Structures
+  1. Course: Divide and Conquer, Sorting and Searching, and Randomized Algorithms
+  2. Course: Graph Search, Shortest Paths, and Data Structures